grace-notes/website/contents/topics/talmud-on-christ.md

 days of Constantine, who made a change of religion and placed the figure of the one who was hanged on his banner.”

-Article II. - THE LIFE OF CHRIST The Talmud teaches that Jesus Christ was illegitimate and was conceived during menstruation; that he had the soul of Esau; that he was a fool, a conjurer, a seducer; that he was crucified, buried in hell and set up as an idol ever since by his followers.
+### Article II - THE LIFE OF CHRIST

+The Talmud teaches that Jesus Christ was illegitimate and was conceived during menstruation; that he had the soul of Esau; that he was a fool, a conjurer, a seducer; that he was crucified, buried in hell and set up as an idol ever since by his followers.

 1. ILLEGITIMATE AND CONCEIVED DURING MENSTRUATION …